abayomiabiodun/Admission-prediction/README.md

 (2) The greater the TOEFL Score the higher the chance of admission

-(3) The greater the CGPA the higher the chance of admission
+(3) The greater the CGPA the higher the chance of admission one of the insight

 GRE Score, TOEFL Score, CGPA are preferrably used for our x because those columns has the highest correlated values and are dependent variables